 During the COVID-19 pandemic, the Lion Career Village (LCV), introduced in 2019, has continued to play a major role as a platform for autonomous learning that supports employees' independent efforts to develop their abilities.
 Going forward, we will further develop the platform's functions and content and continue to support the development of employees' individual abilities by such means as hybrid learning involving online discussion-style programs.

-or smartphones during spare moments
+Employees can access LCV from their computers or smartphones during spare moments

 2. Work Styles (Change Ways of Working, with Emphasis on Independence)

 Rule Updates to Promote Independent Work Styles